PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

 We can keep everything as is and use `command-shift-r` to reload the cache, which I was reminded of when chatting with Lee Robinson.
 I always forget about this.
 You can follow him on [Twitter](https://twitter.com/leeerob).

 Or we can opt out of caching.
-As I mentioned before, for static pages, in the future, we will have a hook that will be fired from our Strapi app and revalidate new content, but for now, I will show you another way you can opt out of caching.

 Outside of the previous method discussed, we can use the `noStore` function; you can read more about it [here](https://nextjs.org/docs/app/api-reference/functions/unstable_noStore).

+I will show the code for the `noStore` function, but in this tutorial, we will just use `command-shift-r` to refresh the cache.
-So, let's navigate to our `src/data/loaders.ts` file and make the following changes.
+So, let's navigate to our `src/data/loaders.ts` file, you can make the following changes.

 First, let's import the `noStore` function.